qpdf/qpdf/manual/qpdf-job.rst

 Documentation of ``QPDFJob`` is divided among three places:

-- "HOW TO ADD A COMMAND-LINE ARGUMENT" in :file:`README-maintainer` provides a quick reminder of how to add a command-line argument.
+- "HOW TO ADD A COMMAND-LINE ARGUMENT" in :file:`README-developer` provides a quick reminder of how to add a command-line argument.

 - The source file :file:`generate_auto_job` has a detailed explanation